Can democracy survive when it is targeted by the richest man in the world?

 A vote for Donald Trump next week is a vote for Elon Musk.
 Just as Trump uses Musk, Musk can use Trump as a springboard to perhaps even greater power than an American president can wield.
 Musk's secret talks with Vladimir Putin, reported by Wall Street Journal last week, as well as his contacts with other extremist world leaders, suggest a pattern of power-seeking that may be even more worrisome than the prospect of a second Trump presidency.

-If Trump wins, he will do to the country what Musk did to him Twitter-it: The US will be e-Musculated.
+If Trump wins, he will do to the country what Musk did to it Twitter-it: The US will be e-Musculated.
 This means that those who have the power to attack, persecute and oppress people who do not share their toxic ideology will be free to do so.

 Also from George Monbiot: